Why is it important to understand the type and dimensions of your bottle or jar neck and screw thread?

 GL18: This is very similar to DIN 18, but is the French version.
 Most aspects of this are pretty much identical to the DIN 18.
 One difference is that GL18 does not necessarily mean that the neck includes a tamper evident bead - although GL18 bottles can, and often do, still have the bead.
 There are also GL20 (20mm diameter) and GL22 (22mm diameter) versions of this thread type.

-20/400 (or 20-400): Neck types written in this format are norms which originated from the Glass Packaging Institute (GPI) in the USA. in this instance, the '20' part refers to the 20mm T dimension (thread diameter), and the '400' refers to the thread type - it has one complete turn around the bottle (see diagram).
+20/400 (or 20-400): Neck types written in this format are norms which originated from the Glass Packaging Institute (GPI) in the USA. in this instance, the '20' part refers to the 20mm T dimension (thread diameter), and the '400' refers to the thread type - it has a specific H dimension range dependant on the diameter, and a minimum of one complete thread turn around the bottle (see diagram).

 20/410 (or 20-410): As above, another GPI standard.
-20mm diameter, and the '410' means one and a half turns of the thread around the neck (see diagram).
+20mm diameter, and the '410' relates, again, to the H dimension range, and the one and a half turns of the thread around the neck (see diagram, but note that this changes for 24 and 28mm diameters).
 Let's throw in another piece of information here in case you're getting confused with initials you've seen somewhere else: the Glass Packaging Institute (GPI) was formerly known as the Glass Containers Manufacturer's Institute (GCMI) - so if you've found either of these initialisms anywhere, they refer to the same thing!

 22/400, 22/410, 22/415 (22-400, 22-410, 22-415): Alright.
 We know you've already got this.
 The 22 is the T dimension, and the other part denotes which type of thread it is, as per the diagram.